modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 Raw data
 ========

-The raw data holds the energy system model definition for every scenario.
+The raw data holds the energy system model definition for all scenarios.
 It consists of a parameter database (parameters are called `scalars`) and a bunch of timeseries (`sequences` or `profiles`).

 Scalars